mykyta-krainik/react-password-strength-checker/README.md

 - if the password contains a combination of letters-symbols/letters-digits/digits-symbols, it's considered medium
 - if the password has letters, symbols and numbers, it's considered strong

+The main features are:
+- you can check the password strength
+- the password strength is displayed with a progress bar and a text label
+- the password strength is updated in real time as the user types
+- the responsive design is implemented for mobile and desktop

 You can find a preview here